itscodenation/curriculum-15-16/units/9-HTML2/sessions/1-linkingPages/README.md

 ## Independent Practice ("You Do")

-The workspace you now have has all the pages you need but they are not linked together.
+The workspace you now have has all the pages you need, but they are not linked together.
 To solve this you will need to do the following:

 1. On index.html, create three links: one to each of the files in the pages folder.
 2. On page1.html, create three links: one to the other 2 pages in the pages folder and one to index.html